Temperaturecontrol

 temperature_control.hotend.e3d_amplifier_pin 1.30 # must be a free ADC pin, not a temperature input

-You must use a spare ADC pin to connect the amplifier signal; you cannot use a thermistor input due to the pull-up that is already on the board.
+When using a PT100 sensor type you do not need to set values for the thermistor kind or thermistor_pin.
+If you do, these values will be ignored.
+IMPORTANT: You must use a spare ADC pin to connect the amplifier signal; you cannot use a thermistor input due to the pull-up that is already on the board.
 On most boards that means either 1.30 or 1.31, depending on what is more convenient.

 Thermocouple via SPI

-Thermocouples are currently supported by connecting a MAX31855 chip to one of the SPI channels.
-Thermocouples give a stable measurement over a wide temperature range, and can typically withstand higher temperatures than thermistors.
 Note: the MAX31855 does not like having the thermocouple electrically connected to ground, and will flag an error if this happens.
 Make sure your thermocouple is isolated.
 If you must use a non-isolated thermocouple, try the AD8495 analog amplifier instead (see next section).
 Note: Connecting a thermocouple and a RRD GLCD panel to the same SPI bus does not work.
 Note: you need the latest edge build if you want to have multiple Thermocouples on the SPI bus.
 Note: As of 2/13/2018, the max31855 module does not work when configured without a heater pin

-Here is an example of how to connect the Adafruit Thermocouple Amplifier MAX31855 breakout board to the smoothieboard.
+Here is an example of how to connect the Adafruit Thermocouple Amplifier MAX31855 breakout board to the Smoothieboard.

-Smoothieboard Breakout board
+Smoothieboard v1 Breakout board

 3v3 Vin